 - Download of codes without integrity checks

 Computer security vulnerabilities exist because programmers fail to fully understand the inner programs.
 While designing and programming, programmers don’t really take into account all aspects of computer systems and this, in turn, causes computer vulnerability.
-Some programmers program in an unsafe and incorrect way, which worsens computer security vulnerabilities.
+Some programmers program in an unsafe and incorrect way, which worsens computer vulnerability.

 - Reliability: This refers to reducing incorrect false alarm in the operation of a computer system and enhancing the efficiency of a computer system.